Finding LM in Parallelogram LMNQ: A Complete Geometric Guide

 Before we can find LM, we must fully understand the creature we are dealing with: parallelogram LMNQ.
 By definition, it is a quadrilateral with both pairs of opposite sides parallel (LM ∥ NQ and LN ∥ MQ).
 This single definition cascades into a powerful set of five key properties that are your primary tools:

 The label "LMNQ" tells us the vertices are listed in order, either clockwise or counter-clockwise.
-Side LM is adjacent to vertices L and M. Its opposite side is NQ.
-Therefore, the most fundamental truth is: The length of LM is always equal to the length of NQ.
+Side LM is adjacent to vertices L and M. That's why, the most fundamental truth is: The length of LM is always equal to the length of NQ.
+Its opposite side is NQ.
 Your entire problem-solving journey revolves around discovering the length of either LM itself or its opposite counterpart, NQ, through given data.

 Step-by-Step Breakdown: The Problem-Solving Pathway